cbodin/veganresan-api/readme.md

 2. Ensure `/storage` folder is writable by the webserver
 3. Create a sqlite database file `touch database/database.sqlite`
 4. Copy `.env.example` to `.env` and update all variables
+5. Copy `app-versions.example.json` to `/storage/app/app-versions.json`
-5. Ensure symlink from `/public/storage` to `/storage/app/public` exists, if not, create it: `ln -s ../storage/app/public/ ./public/storage`
+6. Ensure symlink from `/public/storage` to `/storage/app/public` exists, if not, create it: `ln -s ../storage/app/public/ ./public/storage`
-6. Run migrations `php artisan migrate`
+7. Run migrations `php artisan migrate`